99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Because it uses CloudFormation UNDER THE HOOD, the extensions provision any service you want.

 EB cloning:
 clones an environment. with the exact config. useful for "test" versions of app.
-After cloning u can change settings.
+After cloning you can change settings.

 EB migration:
 for example ELB can't be changed (only configured) after cloning, so we need to migrate: